BRO3886/knowledge-base/Android/studyjams/README.md

 * You can add or remove a Fragment while the activity is running.
 * A Fragment is defined in a Kotlin class.
 * A Fragment's UI is defined in an XML layout file.
+* To make the Fragment compile, you need to create a binding object and inflate the Fragment's view (which is equivalent to using `setContentView()` for an Activity).